 My simple answer is: it depends.
 Let me explain.

-It also depends on your architect and contractor, the location of your property, and so on.It's advisable to go for the best website you can afford and not the cheapest.
+It also depends on your architect and contractor/your development team, the location of your property, and so on.It's advisable to go for the best website you can afford and not the cheapest.
 Click To Tweet

-When you decide to build a website for your business, you can approach this project in 2 ways.
-You can choose the DIY (do it yourself) route, or you can hire a professional.
+When you decide to build a website or mobile application (aka mobile app) for your business, you can approach this project in 2 ways.
+You can choose the DIY (do it yourself) route or hire a professional.

 When building your website, you need to consider several factors.
-Let us look at what goes into the cost of building a website in Nigeria.
+Let us look at the cost of building a website in Nigeria.

 How Much Does Building a Typical Website Cost You?